Winter in Sokcho by Elisa Shua Dusapin

 What I thought

-I loved the simplicity of this book.
+This book was just gorgeous.
 Convenience Store Woman is one of my favourite books of all time.
-It holds a special place in my heart, and on my bookshelf, and just a few pages into this book, I was getting those same simple, warm, and easy going feelings that Sayaka Murata gave me in her debut novel.
-I felt I didn’t have to strain too hard for the story, it came instantaneously to me.
+It holds a special place in my heart, and on my bookshelf, and just a few pages into this book, I was getting those same feelings that Sayaka Murata gave me in her debut novel.
+I felt I didn’t have to strain too hard for the story, it came instantly to me.

 I love a book that describes its characters well, and this is something that Winter in Sokcho did.
 I like to be able to put a face to the character, even if it is just one that I dream up in my head, it makes the story that much more fascinating for me.